dsccommunity/ExchangeDsc/README.md

 does not exist after the specified retry count and interval.
 If this happens, DSC configurations run in push mode will need to be re-executed.

-* **Identity**: The name of the DAG.
+* **Identity**: The name of the DAG to wait for.
 * **Credential**: Credentials used to establish a remote PowerShell session to Exchange.
-* **DomainController**: Domain controller to talk to when running Get-DatabaseAvailabilityGroup.
+* **DomainController**: Optional Domain controller to use when running Get-DatabaseAvailabilityGroup.
+* **WaitForComputerObject**: Whether DSC should also wait for the DAG Computer account object to be discovered.
+Defaults to False.
 * **RetryIntervalSec**: How many seconds to wait between retries when checking whether the DAG exists.
 Defaults to 60.
-* **RetryCount**: Mount many retry attempts should be made to find the DAG before an exception is thrown.
+* **RetryCount**: How many retry attempts should be made to find the DAG before an exception is thrown.
 Defaults to 5.

 ### xExchWaitForMailboxDatabase